 - GORP — Good Old Raisins and Peanuts — was particularly good in rough weather, such as our “rambunctious” sail from the Bahamas to Florida in the picture at right.
 You can see where I put GORP into plastic bottles that fit into the drink holder on the steering pedestal, and then we’d just grab a handful at a time.
 A good mix is roughly equal parts peanuts, raisins and M&M’s, but you can use other dried fruit bits and other small candies as well (things that don’t melt in your hand are best).

 - Hard Boiled Eggs.
 These are another snack that are good any time, but are particularly good if you get into rough weather as they’re easy to eat.
-I’d boil a bunch of eggs and shell them before a trip (see tips for No Green Line on Hard-Boiled Eggs) and put them in a covered container in the refrigerator.
-The generally accepted wisdom seems to be that even in their shell, hard boiled eggs shouldn’t be kept more than a day without refrigeration as cooking does something to the protein and they don’t last as long as when raw — but I can’t find any “official” source for this.
+I’d boil a bunch of eggs and shell them before a trip and put them in a covered container in the refrigerator.
+The generally accepted wisdom seems to be that even in their shell, hard boiled eggs shouldn’t be kept more than a day without refrigeration as cooking does something to the protein and they don’t last as long as when raw—but I can’t find any “official” source for this.

 - Raw Veggies.
 Before leaving, I’d cut up a bunch of snacking veggies, such as carrot and celery sticks, broccoli bits, jicama and whatever else was locally available and put them in plastic bags or food storage containers in the refrigerator (add some water to carrots, celery and jicama to keep them crisp).